Charles Grant (defensive end)

-Charles Gabriel Grant (born September 3, 1978) is an American former professional football defensive end in the National Football League (NFL).
+Charles Gabriel Grant (born September 3, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was selected by the New Orleans Saints in the first round of the 2002 NFL draft.
 He played college football for the Georgia Bulldogs.

 Grant was also a member of the Miami Dolphins, Omaha Nighthawks and Chicago Bears.

 Early life

-Played for Miller County High School in Colquitt, Georgia in 1998, where he was both an offensive and defensive player.
+Played for Miller County High School in Colquitt, Georgia, in 1998, where he was both an offensive and defensive player.
 He later played both offense and defense at Hargrave Military Academy in 1998.
 Was a Parade Magazine 1997 All-American.
 He tied Herschel Walker's state single-season touchdown record with 45 in 1997 and added 3,472 all-purpose yards.
 Totaled 101 touchdowns in his three-year career at Miller County (Ga.)
 HS.

 College career

 Three-year letterman and two-year starter at the University of Georgia.
 Ended career with 136 tackles, 27 tackles-for-loss and 15 sacks.
 Sack total ranks sixth on the school's all-time list.
 Totaled 63 tackles and six sacks as a junior in 2001.
 As a freshman, recorded 33 tackles and seven sacks, while also seeing duty in offensive backfield, rushing for 79 yards and three touchdowns at fullback.
 Majored in arts and sciences.